itoteblicksnsticks/PyCourse/Secound.md

 ## Principle: Minimize Mutability

 ### Keeping Variables and Objects Immutable When Possible
-Using immutable variables and objects can make the code easier to reason about, as it avoids side effects and makes the code thread-safe
+Using immutable variables and objects can make the code easier to reason about, as it avoids side effects and makes the code thread-safe.

 ### Examples

 #### Example 1: Using Tuples Instead of Lists for Fixed Collections

-**Explanation**: Tuples are immutable and thus cannot be changed once they are created, which can help to ensure data consistency and safety in your code
+**Explanation**: Tuples are immutable and thus cannot be changed once they are created, which can help to ensure data consistency and safety in your code.

 ##### Bad
 ```python